-- How long can I breastfeed for?
+- How long did you plan to breastfeed for?

-1. How to increase breast milk?
+1. How to increase breast milk.

 Increasing breast milk is a demand and supply process.
 Therefore, naturally removing milk from your breasts more frequently is the most common and effective way to increase milk production, and fast.
 Of the breastfeeding mothers we surveyed who tried to increase their milk supply, 44% had the most success via breastfeeding more frequently and/or pumping.
 This means less milk is reserved in between feeds, prompting the breasts to produce more milk.

-2. Methods to increase breast milk production.
+2. Other methods to increase breast milk production.